Tresjs/tres/docs/examples/shaders.md

   </TresCanvas>
 </template>
 ```
- Once we got that we could use the `onLoop` callback to animate our `uTime`
+ Once we have got that, we could use the `onLoop` callback to animate our `uTime`.

  ```ts
 import { TresCanvas, useRenderLoop } from '@tresjs/core'